 - Engage in a range of reading and reflection in preparation for the workshops

-- Undertake two individual practical assignments based on applying learning in their own organisational context
+- Undertake two individual supported by a supervisor and based on applying learning in their own professional context

-- Complete a group project with a small group of 5-8 participants, supported by a programme tutor.
-Groups work on their projects at and between workshops, and an online platform is provided to aid collaboration
+- Undertake a group project with a small group of 5-8 students, supported by a supervisor.
+Groups work on their projects at and between workshops

 - Co-operate with fellow students, share ideas generously and contribute to the fullest extent.